Moonlet/ZIP/zips/zip-6.md

 Refer to [API docs](https://apidocs.zilliqa.com).

-For a detailed guide to deploy and use Isolated server, see [Isolated Server Instructions](https://github.com/Zilliqa/Zilliqa/blob/master/ISOLATED_SERVER_setup.md).
+> For a detailed guide to deploying and using the Isolated Server, see [Isolated Server Instructions](https://github.com/Zilliqa/Zilliqa/blob/master/ISOLATED_SERVER_setup.md).

-It has two variants i.e. `time-triggered` and `event-triggered`.
+The Isolated Server has two variants, i.e., `time-triggered` and `event-triggered`.
-In a time-triggered system, the blocknumber increases every few time intervals.
-This interval can be user defined.
+In a time-triggered system, the transaction block number increases at fixed time intervals.
+This interval can be user-defined.
-In an event-triggered system, the blocknumber increases using a json-rpc api call `IncreaseBlocknum`.
+In an event-triggered system, the transaction block number is increased by using a JSON-RPC API call `IncreaseBlocknum`.

 The variant can be specified with parameter `-t` when starting the system.
 See [Isolated Server Boostrap Options](https://github.com/Zilliqa/Zilliqa/blob/master/ISOLATED_SERVER_setup.md#bootstrap-options) for more details.

 ## Rationale

-The server when it recieves a transaction, applies the same set of checks to it as a zilliqa node would apply.
+When the Isolated Server receives a transaction, it applies the same set of checks to the transaction as a Zilliqa node would apply.
 The transaction is then confirmed or rejected and the corresponding state is saved.
 This saves on time for the consensus between nodes, which is a major bottleneck in terms of testing.

-The server tries to enable all the APIs which are responsible to test a transaction.
-However, it does not form an actual blockchain, it just simulates it.
+The server tries to enable all the APIs which are applicable to testing a transaction.
+However, it does not form an actual blockchain; it just simulates it.

 It is a conscious decsion here to not enable block related APIs as those have no meaning in a single node simulation enviornment.
 Since no block is being generated, APIs like `GetTxBlock` or `GetNumTxnsTxEpoch` do not make sense.

-To test a transaction however, two approachs emerged.
+To test a transaction, however, two approaches emerged.

-* Event Trigger: Say a developer wants to test his her smart contract at blocknumber `N`.
-He/she deploys the transaction at blocknumber `M` and then can use the `Increase Blocknumber` API to increment by
+* Event Trigger: Say a developer wants to test his/her smart contract at block number `N`.
+He/she deploys the transaction at block number `M`, and then can use the `IncreaseBlocknum` API to increment the block number by
-`N-M` and figure out its behaviour at `Nth` blocknumber.
+`N-M` to figure out the transaction's behaviour at block number `N`.
 This gave rise to the event-triggered mechanism.
-The user will not have to wait to reach the `Nth` block.
+The user will not have to wait to reach block number `N`.

-* Time Trigger: The event-triggered mechanism fails when the isolated server is being used by multiple users as a single user might change the blocknumber, causing confusion for the other users, hence when this is enabled, the blocknumber automatically updates after specific time intervals. `IncreaseBlocknum` is disabled.
+* Time Trigger: The event-triggered mechanism can fail when the Isolated Server is being used by multiple users; one or more of those users might change the block number, causing confusion for the rest.
+In this situation, the time-triggered variant can be enabled instead, so that the block number automatically updates for everyone at regular time intervals.
+When the time-triggered variant is used, the `IncreaseBlocknum` API is disabled.

-The Isolated server is just a layer above the original zilliqa code.
-Hence, most of the updates in zilliqa code base are automatically updated in the isolated server.
+The Isolated Server is just a layer above the original Zilliqa code.
+Hence, most of the updates in the Zilliqa code base are automatically applied to the Isolated Server.

 ## Test Cases

-- Run an isolated server, Refer to [Isolated Server Instructions](https://github.com/Zilliqa/Zilliqa/blob/master/ISOLATED_SERVER_setup.md)
+- Run an instance of the Isolated Server.
+Refer to [Isolated Server Instructions](https://github.com/Zilliqa/Zilliqa/blob/master/ISOLATED_SERVER_setup.md)
+.
 Example bootstrap command:

 ```bash
 ./build/bin/isolatedServer -f isolated-server-accounts.json -t 100
 ```

-- Issue a `CreateTransaction` to the isolated server to test the transaction.
+- Issue a `CreateTransaction` to the Isolated Server to test the transaction.
 Example to deploy a smart contract (Fungible Token):

  ```json
 curl -d '{